occopus/docs/sphinx/source/user-doc-createinfra.rst

   ``env``
     Environment variables to be passed to containers.
   ``command``
     Command to be executed inside the container once the container come to life.
+In case of the azure_aci resource handler, this is required to be a list.

 .. _userdefinitioncontextualisationvariablesandmethodssection: